eclipse-cdt-cloud/theia-trace-extension/doc/adr/0011-tsp-analysis-api.md

 ### Implementation steps

- Use configuration using file by default for external analysis.
+ Use configuration using file by default for external configuration.
 This will allow to have a generic UI implementation in `theia-trace-extension` for that.
  The following list provides a break down in different implementation steps.
 This doesn't inlcude effort for the Python client.

-- Analysis Service
+- Configuration Service
-    - TSP updates for analysis service
+    - TSP updates for configuration service
-    - Back-end: Analysis Service (TSP) skeleton
+    - Back-end: Configuration Service (TSP) skeleton
-    - Back-end: Trace Compass Server back-end API for analysis types
+    - Back-end: Trace Compass Server back-end API for configuration source types
     - Back-end: Trace Compass Server back-end API for XML analysis
-    - Back-end: Use Trace Compass Server back-end API in Analysis Service
+    - Back-end: Use Trace Compass Server back-end API in Configuration Service
     - Front-end: tsp-typescript-client updates
     - Front-end: Implement simple manager UI for files per typeID (re-usable react component)
-- Data provider analysis service (InAndOut)
+- Data provider configuration service (InAndOut)
-    - TSP updates for data provider analysis service
+    - TSP updates for data provider configuration service
-    - Back-end: Data provider analysis service (TSP) skeleton
+    - Back-end: Data provider configuration service (TSP) skeleton
-    - Back-end: Implement support for InAndOut analysis
+    - Back-end: Implement support for InAndOut configuration
     - Front-end: tsp-typescript-client updates
-    - Front-end: Add UI to apply analysis to experiment (in react-component)
+    - Front-end: Add UI to apply configuration to experiment (in react-component)

 ## Decision